unesco/mediabank_vagrant_ubuntu/README.md

-# mediabank_vagrant_ubuntu
+# UNESCO Mediabank development VM
+If you are looking for a more general EPrints VM on CentOS, [have a look here](https://github.com/eprintsug/eprints-vagrant).

-Ubuntu Vagrant setup for working on EPrints related code.
-This download and setup eprints on last ubuntu box and can be configured to download your archive
+This is a Ubuntu Vagrant setup for working on EPrints code.
+This download and setup EPrints, from the official Git repo, on a Ubuntu box and can be configured to download your specific archive.